pubnub/pubnub-api/javascript/README.md

 #### WINDOWING AND MESSAGE ORDERING

+>**NOTE:** Windowing is in favor of battery savings and throughput.
+The effect is more bundled messages better compression and faster response times.
+Windowing is a good idea most of the time.

 PubNub JavaScript library includes a `windowing` feature that will automatically allow the PubNub Network the window time needed to bundle, compress and optimize messages for high-throughput.